What Is Mobile App Development?

 - No-code: Appgyver, Glide, Adalo

-1. Should I build a web app or mobile app first for my start-up?
+1. Should I build a mobile app vs web app first?

-5. How long does it take to build each?
+5. How long does each take to build?

 Yes.
-Frameworks like Flutter or React Native allow you to write once and deploy to both iOS and Android.
+React Native or Flutter lets you build once for both iOS and Android.

 7. Are PWAs a good alternative to mobile apps?